 Career skills mentoring programmes can improve behavioural, academic and employment outcomes for young people, whilst supporting their social and emotional development.

-The concept is simple, but the impact can be life changing.
-If you meet our eligibility criteria, all we ask of you is to commit between an hour and ninety minutes of your time, once a week at one of our partner schools or youth centres, for twelve weeks.
-Our Facilitators will be with you every step of the way to guide you through your sessions.
-Throughout, you will share your skills, career journey and work experience with our young people through interactive sessions.
+For young people, the concept is simple, but the impact can be life changing!
+If you meet our eligibility criteria, all we ask of you is to commit an hour of your time for twelve weeks.
+Our Coordinators, Facilitators and Volunteer Mentors will be with you every step of the way to guide you through your sessions.
+Throughout, you will learn new skills, participate in youth led social action and gain insight into the working world through fun and engaging interactive sessions.

 The Mentoring Programme is available in:

 We also have alternative opportunities for young people who don’t live or work in these regions.

 The Mentoring Programme is free to schools and students thanks to the generosity of our corporate and trust funders.
 We are always looking for more funders to ensure that we can continue to provide our programme to disadvantaged young people.

 If you would like to fund the Mentoring Programme, please email us email@example.com.

 The Diana Award is the charity legacy to Diana, Princess of Wales’ belief that young people have the power to change the world.
 We have 20 years’ experience running bespoke youth programmes for children and young people aged 9 – 25 and are proud to have supported over 800,000 young people to date through our interventions.

 Our vision is one in which young people are empowered to change the world.
 We exist to empower young people to make positive change by unlocking potential, creating opportunities, and inspiring action.

 We couldn’t do what we do without the support of our Mentoring Partners.